Magnetic field-tuned magnetic order and metamagnetic criticality in non-stoichiometric CeAuBi$_2$: Discussion

 To find the (low temperature) magnetic state for a given set of parameters $J_{ij}$, $\Delta$, and $\mathbf{h}$, we minimize the Hamiltonian (\ref{eq:Hamiltonian}) in a magnetic unit cell containing 16 Ce sites (two bilayers).
 Further details are given in the Experimental Details section.

-We start by considering the influence of the single-ion anisotropy.
+We start by considering the influence of the single-ion anisotropy in the absence of disorder, $\delta J$=$\delta J'$=$\delta J_\perp$ = 0.
 CeAuBi$_2$ has a much stronger single-ion anisotropy than CeAgBi$_2$, as signified by the much larger $\chi_c / \chi_a$ ratio.
 In Fig.\ \ref{fig:anisotropy}, we therefore study the evolution of the magnetization field curve with increasing $\Delta$.

 The values of the interaction energies, $J=-1$, $J'=2$, and $J_\perp = 1.2$, are similar to the ones used for CeAgBi$_2$ in Ref.\cite{Thomas2016}, where they were shown to produce a rich behavior with six different phases.
 For the weakest single-ion anisotropy, $\Delta=0.5$, we observe a single spin-flop transition at $h \approx 4$, followed by a continuous rotation of the spins until the fully polarized state is reached at $h \approx 15$.
-For $\Delta=1$ (the value used in Ref. \cite{Thomas2016}, we recover the rich behavior observed for CeAgBi$_2$, including two partial spin-flop transitions and a half-magnetization plateau in which one of the two bilayers is stripe-ordered.
+For $\Delta=1$ (the value used in Ref. \cite{Thomas2016}), we recover the rich behavior observed for CeAgBi$_2$, including two partial spin-flop transitions and a half-magnetization plateau in which one of the two bilayers is stripe-ordered.
 For larger $\Delta$, the spin rotations are suppressed, giving way to Ising-like behavior at $\Delta=4$, with a spin-flip transition of the $--$ layers to a stripe state at $h \approx 5.5$ and another partial spin-flip transition from the stripe state to the fully polarized state at $h \approx 11$.

 The single-ion anisotropy energy $\Delta$ for CeAuBi$_2$ can be estimated from a fit of the high-temperature (100 K to 250 K) behavior of $\chi_c / \chi_a$ with the results of the single-spin Hamiltonian $H_s = - \sum_i \Delta (S_i^z)^2 - \sum_i \mathbf{h} \cdot \mathbf{S}_i$.
-This fit gives $\Delta \approx 300 K$, more than an order magnitude larger than the N\'eel temperature of CeAuBi$_2$ which sets the scale for the interaction energies.
+This fit gives $\Delta \approx 300 K$, more than an order of magnitude larger than the N\'eel temperature of CeAuBi$_2$ which sets the scale for the interaction energies.
 Together with the results of Fig.\ \ref{fig:anisotropy}, this implies that the low-temperature magnetic behavior of CeAuBi$_2$ can be described by an Ising model.

 We now turn to the effects of quenched disorder.
-Figure \ref{fig:disorder} shows the evolution of the magnetization field curves (in the Ising limit $\Delta = \infty$) with increasing disorder strength.
+Figure \ref{fig:disorder} shows the evolution of the magnetization field curves (in the Ising limit $\Delta = \infty$) with increasing disorder strength $\delta J$=$\delta J'$=$\delta J_\perp$.